-Lebanon Hariri agrees reforms amid nationwide protests over economic crisis
+Lebanon's Hariri agrees to reforms amid nationwide protests over economic crisis

 A chorus of voices, from union leaders to politicians, have joined popular calls for Hariri’s government to resign.
 The Maronite Christian Lebanese Forces party has said its four ministers would withdraw from the government.

-But the approval of the reforms by Hariri’s feuding partners seem to have met his conditions and would most likely push him to stay the course, government sources say,.
+But the approval of the reforms by Hariri’s partners seem to have met his conditions and would most likely push him to stay the course, government sources said.

 If Hariri, a Sunni Muslim who is traditionally backed by the West and Sunni Gulf Arab allies, resigns it would be harder for the various parties that make up the ruling coalition to form a new cabinet.